rico22github/KL_ALGORITHM_RICO/README.md

 Comments on Implementation:

-This assignment was implemented in C++ language using Code::Blocks.
+This project was implemented in C++ language using Code::Blocks.
 Array and many other Data Structures were used to complete the assignment.
 C++ Standard Template Library (STL), such as vectors, iterators, maps, and pairs were also used.
 Details are given in the code’s comment section.

 Reference: